RTWeiss/Xcode-Corona-Editor/Readme.md

 Go through the same procedure to install the other behavior scripts in the behaviors folder.

 ------
-(*) It can be hard to find a free shortcut, but if you create a new Corona keybinding set in Xcode > Preferences > Keybindings don't be afraid to overwrite keybindings... you can always switch back.
+(*) It can be hard to find a free shortcut, but if you create a new keybinding set for Corona in Xcode > Preferences > Keybindings don't be afraid to overwrite keybindings... you can always switch back.

 (**) By default the Library folder isn't visible in Mac OS.
 If you can't see it run this in terminal: chflags nohidden ~/Library/